rvaidun/blog/_posts/2024-02-21-reverse-engineering-bereal.md

     "operation": "SIGN_UP_OR_IN"
 }
 ```
 From my testing, the operation is always hardcoded to `SIGN_UP_OR_IN`.
 This endpoint sends back a `refreshToken`.
 The refreshToken is not enough to authenticate with the API we will need full JWT tokens (Read more on [JWT tokens][jwttokens]) The client makes yet another request with the `refreshToken` to get JWT tokens.
-The client makes a POST request to `https://securetoken.googleapis.com/v1/token?key=AIzaSyDwjfEeparokD7sXPVQli9NsTuhT6fJ6iA` with the following JSON body
+The client makes a POST request to `https://securetoken.googleapis.com/v1/token?key=AIzaSyDwjfEeparokD7sXPVQli9NsTuhT6fJ6iA` with the following JSON body.
 ```json
 {
     "grant_type": "refresh_token",
     "refresh_token": "Refresh token received from the verifyCustomToken endpoint", }
 ```
 `grant_type` is hard coded to `refresh_token`.
-If all goes well this server will send back the following data `refresh_token`, `id_token`, and a `user_id` The server makes one final POST request to `https://auth.bereal.team/token?grant_type=firebase` with the following JSON body
+If all goes well this server will send back the following data `refresh_token`, `id_token`, and a `user_id` The server makes one final POST request to `https://auth.bereal.team/token?grant_type=firebase` with the following JSON body.
 ```json
 {
     "grant_type": "firebase",